 On pre-finished hardwood floor installation, use a scrap piece of material as a tapping block to avoid any damage.

 After, the boards are tight to each other, while keeping pressure, face nail the floor boards, with the finish nailer.
 Repeat this hardwood floor installation step, until you reach the final row.

 Using a scrap piece, as your scribe block.
-Turn it upside down, so that the stress relief is facing upwards, and with the tongue tight against the wall (if the baseboards have been removed - by facing the scribe block as instructed, you will have also compensate, for an expansion gap).
+Turn it upside down, so that the stress relief or fluted side is facing upwards, and with the tongue tight against the wall (if the baseboards have been removed - by facing the scribe block as instructed, you will have also compensate, for an expansion gap).

 Make a mark, where the 2 pieces meet, as you're sliding the scribe block, down the wall, careful not to move the piece that you're scribing.
 Cut this piece using a table saw, repeat this step where needed.

 If, You are scribing with baseboards in place and need to make a tight fit.
 Simply face the groove side of your scribe block up against the wall, then make your mark.

 When, you're making your cut, set your table saw, at around 15 degrees.
 This will produce a relief angle when you make your cut.
 So that you may be able to tap this piece in place, without interference or damaging your baseboards.
 After, you've completed your hardwood floor installation.
 Set your nails using a nail-set, then fill all nail holes and any unwanted gaps with a water based wood putty or wood filler.

 Note: for site-finished floors.
 Allow the floors to sit and settle for at least 7 days before proceeding with the sand and finish phase.